-The actual nuts and bolts of how the internet works is not something a people often stop to consider.
-The problem with that is the inherent danger of data security breaches and identity theft that come along with the cute dog pictures, 24 hour news updates, and great deals online.
+The actual nuts and bolts of how the internet works are not something people often stop to consider.
+The problem with that is the inherent danger of data security breaches and identity theft that come along with the cute dog pictures, 24-hour news updates, and great deals online.

 But what actually happens when you browse the web?
 You might be using a proxy server at your office, on a Virtual Private Network (VPN) or you could be one of the more tech-savvy who always use a proxy server of some kind or another.